 - OpenDXL is a library that makes it possible for third-party programs to interact with the McAfee Data Exchange Layer (DXL).
-The OpenDXL Python Client enables the development of applications that connect to the McAfee Data Exchange Layer messaging fabric to send and receive events as well as invoke and provide services.
+The OpenDXL Python Client enables development of applications that connect to the McAfee Data Exchange Layer messaging fabric to send and receive events as well as invoke and provide services.

 - OpenDXL TIE is another McAfee library that works as a wrapper for OpenDXL but is designed to solve a more specific problem: interacting with the Threat Intelligence Exchange module of McAfee DXL.
 The McAfee Threat Intelligence Exchange (TIE) DXL Python client library provides a high-level wrapper for the TIE Data Exchange Layer (DXL) API.
 This library allows users to access features of TIE (manage reputations, determine where a file has been executed, etc.) without having to focus on lower-level details such as TIE-specific DXL topics and message formats.

-- McAfee SIEM API wrapper is a module designed to provide an API wrapper for McAfee SIEM API principal components.
+- McAfee SIEM API wrapper is a module designed to provide an API wrapper for principal McAfee SIEM API components.

-- MySQL Connector is an easy-to-use tool for integrating products written in Python with MySQL, which allows for the conversion between Python and MySQL data types.
+- MySQL Connector is an easy-to-use tool for integrating products written in Python with MySQL, which allows for conversion between Python and MySQL data types.
 MySQL Connector API is implemented using pure Python and doesn’t require any third-party libraries.